 President Trump announced the following updates:

-- The following guidelines are in effect until April 30, 2020:
+- The following guidelines are in effect to help mitigate the spread:

 - Listen to and follow the directions of your state and local authorities.